Every tiara tells a story.

 In all seriousness, I’ve learned more about patience, grace, and grit from these royal women than from any novel or self-help book I’ve ever read.
 We need more stories about real women who dealt with world wars, regime change, and technological innovation with aplomb.

 Yes, I said aplomb.

 If they did it, we can, too, right?

 Plus, in a very selfish form of schadenfreude, remember this: no matter how bad your day was, most of these women went through something much worse.
 I worry about paying bills and whether I’ll ever be able to retire.
 I did not get shot in the arm while fleeing revolutionaries, like Princess Irene of Prussia.
 My family did not get sent to a concentration camp, like Princess Antonia’s.
 My husband doesn’t beat the crap out of me, like poor Princess Augusta of Brunswick.
 And no one threw me down a mineshaft like they did to poor Ella, Grand Duchess Elizaveta Feodorovna.

 It’s good to keep perspective.
 It’s good to learn how to survive.
 History helps me do that.
 Maybe it can help you, too.

 Plus, I really like diamonds.

 If you like what you see, I do have a mailing list you can sign up for.
-I’m allergic to bullshit marketing tactics and I’m not selling anything yet, so I’ll just send you a weekly email with a bunch of the most interesting stuff I’ve learned, including Grand Duchess Louise of Baden’s meatloaf recipe.
+I’m allergic to bullshit marketing tactics and I’m not selling anything yet, so I’ll just send you a twice-monthly email with a bunch of the most interesting stuff I’ve learned, including Grand Duchess Louise of Baden’s meatloaf recipe.
 It includes bacon, if that helps.Sign up Now

 Check out the blog for fascinating stories about royal women and their tiaras.
 And don’t forget to join my mailing list to get Grand Duchess Louise of Baden’s meatloaf recipe!
 It’s finger-lickin’ good.